Photo by Alex von Kleydorfft

 Lisa attended High School and College in Connecticut.
 She moved to Wilton in 2004.
 She is an IT professional and has been a member of the RTC since 2018.
 Lisa currently serves the town as Vice-Chair of the Historic District and Properties Commission and as a Constable.

 Monty is an engineer and a graduate of Columbia University.
-He lived under a socialist authoritarian regime and experienced first-hand the crackdown of 1989 Democratic Movement in China.
-He embraces our precious democracy and has advocated against identity politics such as the “Asian Registry” issue and racial discrimination in college admissions.
+A first-generation immigrant, he embraces our precious democracy and has advocated against identity politics such as the “Asian Registry” issue and racial discrimination in college admissions.
 Monty and his wife have lived in town for seven years and they have a son who goes to Wilton High.
 Monty was elected to the Wilton Zoning Board of Appeals in 2019.

 Phil serves on the Conservation Commission and had previously served on the Wilton Energy Commission and represented Wilton on the Southwestern Connecticut Regional Planning Association.